harikr2006/simple-base-stylesheet/README.md

 ## Will this fix browser rendering issues?

 Nope.
 No CSS Reset or base stylesheet can.
-Most browser rendering issues are due to lacking browser capabilities, subtleties in implementations, or outright browser bugs.
+(Most browser rendering issues arise from lacking browser capabilities, subtleties in implementations, or outright browser bugs.
+There is no fail-safe patch for those.)